buckley-w-david/shell-blog/site/filesystem/blog/goto-in-python.md

 ### How?

-It's actually fairly simple just to manage it just using tools available in the standard library, the [`dis`](https://docs.python.org/3/library/dis.html) module being the key piece.
+It's actually fairly simple to manage it just using tools available in the standard library, the [`dis`](https://docs.python.org/3/library/dis.html) module being the key piece.

 Lets take our function from before (without the decorator), and use `dis.dis` to take a look at the bytecode.